tdpetrou/pandas_cub/README.md

 `$ pytest tests/test_dataframe.py::TestDataFrameCreation::test_input_types`

-## Setting up the Kernel for Jupyter Notebooks
+## Installing the IPython Kernel for Jupyter

 Although we have set up our development environment to work on the command line, we need to make a few more steps to hook it up with Jupyter Notebooks correctly.